1,000+ Opportunities

 Both rental assistance & capital resources Tenant-based rental assistance Project-based rental assistance Income Eligibility Threshold Capital resources - Affordability period is 15-30 years Current and/or future rent Amount Calculation Method Program covers rent above 30% of tenants' adjusted income, up to payment standard based on local Fair Market Rent Income Eligibility Threshold Detail For capital resources only; income eligibility threshold for rental assistance unknown.

-Based on current listing details, eligibility includes: Developers and organizations providing affordable housing in Arizona serving households at 60% AMI or below; supports gap financing, homeless shelters, transitional housing, and eviction prevention.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Developers and organizations providing affordable housing in Arizona serving households at 60% AMI or below; supports gap financing, homeless shelters, transitional housing, and eviction prevention.
+Confirm the full requirements in the official notice before applying.